-bove is not a full list of services that need preapproval.
+The table above is not a full list of services that need preapproval.
 If you have questions about preapprovals, please call [CCO Name] Customer Service at [555-555-5555].

 Substance use treatment benefits.
 See below for a list of substance use treatment benefits that are available to you at no cost.
+Look at the “Amount, duration and scope” column to see how many times you can get each service for free.
 [CCO Name] will coordinate services for free if you need help.

 [CCO: Complete chart as is appropriate for your services/benefits.]